WILLIAM RANSOM (BILL) CAMPBELL JR., AIA (1920-1996)

-After a few years, they decided to attend college in Ada OK an Bill decided to be an architect.
+After a few years, they decided to attend college in Ada OK and Bill decided to be an architect.
 In 1947, they moved to Tulane University in New Orleans then to Raleigh where he finished an architecture degree at NCSU's School of Design in 1954.
-On a train in the early 1950's through Baton Rouge, they met Frank Lloyd Wright and his wife.
+On a train through Baton Rouge in the early 1950s, they met Frank Lloyd Wright and his wife.

-1958 - The William and Jean Winders Residence, 5403 Russell Road, listed in tax records as 5332 Willowhaven Drive, Durham.
+1958 - The William and Gene Winders House, 5403 Russell Road, Durham NC.
+Listed in tax records as 5332 Willowhaven Drive.
 4 acres.
-Winders was the attorney for the adoption of the Campbell's first child.
+Winders was the attorney for the adoption of the Campbells' first child.
 Campbell did the design work in exchange for another lot in Willowhaven.
-Sold to Patricia Hyldburg in 2001.
-Sold to Anil Sethi and other investors in 2004 who put on a hip roof and reduced the exterior Modernist feel of the house.
-Sold to Kelly Phillips-Vannoy in 2006.
-Foreclosed in September 2011.
 Sold to Federal National Mortgage Corporation.
-Sold in 2012 to Maggie L. and Stephen C. Brown Jr. Top photo from William Winders.
-Bottom two photos by Stephen Brown.
+Sold in 2012 to Maggie L. and Stephen C. Brown Jr. Top photo from William Winders; bottom two photos by Stephen Brown.

 Sources include: William Winders via daughter Cheryl; Patricia Hyldburg; Anil Sethi; wife Jinx Campbell.